John Cairncross: Tito and the Yugoslav partisans

 Axis occupation forces in Yugoslavia used radio communication extensively.
-In addition to German Abwehr, SD, Luftwaffe, naval, railway, Army group and High Command messages, GC&CS intercepted and decrypted Yugoslav partisan communications with Comintern and with the Soviet Union.
+In addition to German Abwehr, Sicherheitsdienst (SD), Luftwaffe, naval, railway, Army group and OKW messages, GC&CS intercepted and decrypted Yugoslav partisan communications with Comintern and with the Soviet Union.
 Cairncross first in Hut 3, then later at MI6 HQ, had access to raw decrypts.
 Communications from Comintern to Tito supplying some of this intelligence, strongly suggest that he passed decrypts concerning Yugoslavia to the KGB.

-As a spy
+Work as a spy

 Between 1941 and 1945, Cairncross supplied the Soviets with 5,832 documents, according to Russian archives.
 In 1944, Cairncross joined MI6, the foreign intelligence service.
 In Section V, the counter-intelligence section, Cairncross produced under the direction of Kim Philby an order of battle of the SS.
 Cairncross later suggested that he was unaware of Philby's connections with the Russians.
-In October 1944, he wrote to his Soviet leaders in foreign intelligence that "I am delighted that our friends found my help worthy of attention, and I am proud that I contributed something to the victory, which led to the almost complete cleansing of the Soviet land from the invaders".
+In October 1944, he wrote to his Soviet leaders in foreign intelligence "I am delighted that our friends found my help worthy of attention, and I am proud that I contributed something to the victory, which led to the almost complete cleansing of the Soviet land from the invaders".
 In March 1945, he was awarded a £1,000 per year pension but he refused to accept it.

 Yuri Modin, the Russian MGB (later KGB) Controller in London, claims that Cairncross gave him details of nuclear arms to be stationed with NATO in West Germany.
 He gives no date for this message.
-But Cairncross was at the Ministry of Supply in 1951 and NATO was established in April 1949.
-However, there was no such plan at this time and it was only much later that NATO obtained tactical nuclear weapons under US control in Germany.
+Cairncross was at the Ministry of Supply in 1951 and NATO was established in April 1949.
+There was no such plan at this time and it was only much later that NATO obtained tactical nuclear weapons under US control in Germany.
 This appears to have been a disinformation exercise.